 King David saw Bathsheba taking a bath.
 He looked and watched something he should not have seen and it resulted in adultery and the murder of her husband.

-When the devil tempted Jesus he showed him the splendour and glory of the world, which he said he would give him if he bowed down to him.
+When the devil tempted Jesus he showed him the splendor and glory of the world, which he said he would give him if he bowed down to him.

 Jesus says it is better to get to heaven with impaired vision, but it is better to guard carefully what we look at so that what we see does not lead us to sin and ultimately into hell.